jmalyik/simple_bpmn_editor/README.md

 ## Build & run

--- Clone it.
+1. Clone it.
--- Build it with maven + Java7+ (tested with java7 and java8)
+2. Build it with maven3 + Java7+ (tested with java7 and java8)
--- Drop it into a tomcat
+3. Drop it into a tomcat

 You can easily customize where the bpmn.xml will be saved, check the two Spring controller's code.